rahul-chatterjee-27/JS-basics-rahul/README.md

 # JavaScript Basics Repository

-This repository contains foundational JavaScript practice files covering core concepts like variables, data types, memory, operations, and more.
+This repository offers a structured collection of JavaScript practice files that cover essential concepts such as variables, data types, memory management, operations, arrays, and more.

-## 📄 Basics
+### 📁 Basics

 | File Name               | Description                                                                 |
 |------------------------|-----------------------------------------------------------------------------|